pujoey/John-Titor/README.md

 * Save/Load - As a player, if it is a long game, I would like to save/load because I do not want to lose my hard earned research points.

 * Sound/Music - As a game player, sounds and music would be nice to have to make the game more immsersive for me.

+* More organized icons - As a player, it is an eye sore to see un-organized list of icons